Homo luzonensis

-Homo luzonensis, also locally called "Ubag" after a mythical caveman, is an extinct, possibly pygmy, species of archaic human from the Late Pleistocene of Luzon, the Philippines.
+Homo luzonensis, also known as Callao Man and locally called "Ubag" after a mythical caveman, is an extinct, possibly pygmy, species of archaic human from the Late Pleistocene of Luzon, the Philippines.
 Their remains, teeth and phalanges, are known only from Callao Cave in the northern part of the island dating to before 50,000 years ago.
 They were initially identified as belonging to modern humans in 2010, but in 2019, after the discovery of more specimens, they were placed into a new species based on the presence of a wide range of traits similar to modern humans as well as to Australopithecus and early Homo.
+In 2023, a study found that the fossilized remains were 134,000 ± 14,000 years old, much older than previously thought.

 Their ancestors, who may have been Asian H. erectus or some other even earlier Homo, would have needed to have made a sea crossing of several miles at minimum to reach the island.
-Human presence on Luzon dates to at latest 771,000 to 631,000 years ago.
+Hominin presence on Luzon dates to as early as 771,000 to 631,000 years ago.
 The inhabitants of the cave dragged in mainly Philippine deer carcasses, and used tools for butchering.